732-200-2725 [email protected]

 Pain Management Attempts

-The fear is palpable; you feel as though you are running out of options.
+The fear is palpable; you feel as though you’re running out of options.
 A continuous cycle of hopelessness, disappointment, frustration, fear, and pain can leave you feeling anxious and depressed.
-You’re living in survival mode, and you may have been for months, years, or decades.
+You’re living in survival mode, and you may have been for months, years, or even decades.

 Beyond Pain Management

 We’re evolutionarily hardwired to believe pain is a result of a physical injury.
 However, pain can occur despite a bodily injury, a physical structural problem, or after an injury has healed due to neuroplastic changes in the brain.
-Your brain can learn pain and stress fuels the pain-fear cycle.
+I know it’s hard to believe, but the new pain science is showing us that your brain can learn pain, and stress fuels the pain-fear cycle.

-If medical interventions haven’t resolved your pain, the source of pain may be due to brain-generated pain (also known as PPD and TMS).
-Therefore, interventions designed to target pain neural pathways can provide relief when treating neuroplastic pain.
+If medical interventions haven’t resolved your pain, the source of pain may be due to brain-generated pain (also known as neuroplastic symptoms, TMS, and PPD).
+The good news?
+Interventions designed to target pain neural pathways can provide relief when treating neuroplastic pain.

-If you have a medical condition and are not responding to treatment as expected, pain relief psychology can complement your medical interventions by targeting psychosocial stressors that may be contributing to your pain.
+If you have a medical condition and are not responding to treatment as expected, neuroplastic psychology can complement your medical interventions by targeting psychosocial stressors that may be contributing to your pain.

 Finding Another Way

-I help empower those living with chronic pain to embark on a journey towards relief and renewed vitality using an integrative approach including evidence-based pain relief psychology approaches.
+I help empower those living with chronic pain to embark on a journey towards relief and renewed vitality using an integrative approach, including evidence-based neuroplastic psychology approaches.
 These modalities have been shown to reduce or eliminate chronic pain through shifting pain beliefs, reducing fear around pain, rewiring pain pathways in the brain, and restoring health to the nervous system.